Ask Chef Dennis

 Can I add other vegetables to this soup?

-How to make Beef Barley Soup
+How to Make our Beef Barley Soup Recipe

 collage showing how to make recipe.